 Hubert Hurkacz vs. Sebastian Korda: Prediction and Match Betting Odds | Rolex Shanghai Masters

-On Friday, Hubert Hurkacz (No. 17 in the world) meets Sebastian Korda (No. 26) in the semifinals of the Rolex Shanghai Masters.
+Hubert Hurkacz (No. 17 ranking) will take on Sebastian Korda (No. 26) in the semifinals of the Rolex Shanghai Masters on Saturday, October 14.

-The match is set as even, with Hurkacz and Korda each having -110 odds to win.
+Hurkacz and Korda both have -110 odds to win, setting this Semifinal match as even odds.

 Looking to place a bet on this or other tennis matches?
 Head over to BetMGM, the King of Sportsbooks, and sign up today with our link!